wang-q/windows/README.md

 ```

-Get updates from Microsoft Store.
+Log in to the Microsoft Store and get updates from there.

 ## Optional: winget-pkgs